 Rest period

 After stripping, the cork planks are stacked in a yard and remain there exposed to the open air, sun and rain.
-The stacks are formed taking into account rules (defined by the International Code of Cork Stopper Practices - ICRP), for a period of no less than six months, in order to allow the cork to stabilize.
+The stacks are formed taking into account certain rules, for a period of no less than six months, in order to allow the cork to stabilize.

 Boiling the Planks